ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/studio/database/tasks/ongoing-tasks/backup-task.markdown

 1. **Task Name** (Optional)
    * Choose a name of your choice
-   * If no name is given then RavenDB server will create one for you based on the defined destination
+   * If no name is given then RavenDB server will create one for you based on your defined destination

 2. **Backup Task Type**:
    * ***Backup***